stabilityprotocol/docs/docs/developing_on_stability/web2_developers/zkt/api_reference.md

 - This specification is compatible with tools like Swagger UI, Redoc, or any OpenAPI v3.0.3-compatible library.
 - It documents how to submit V1 and V2 style transactions, along with the standardized success and error response formats.

+### Deploy & Interact with Smart Contracts

+You can deploy and interact with more smart contracts using our [Smart Contract Templates](../../../tutorials/templates) page, which provides ready-to-use boilerplate contracts compatible with Stability's gasless network.

 ---

 ## Request Types